psycopg/psycopg2/doc/src/usage.rst

     LINE 1: INSERT INTO authors (name) VALUES ('O'Reilly') ^

-If the variable containing the data to be sent to the database comes from an untrusted source (e.g. a form published on a web site) an attacker could easily craft a malformed string, either gaining access to unauthorized data or performing destructive operations on the database.
-This form of attack is called `SQL injection`_ and is known to be one of the most widespread forms of attack to servers.
+If the variables containing the data to send to the database come from an untrusted source (such as a form published on a web site) an attacker could easily craft a malformed string, either gaining access to unauthorized data or performing destructive operations on the database.
+This form of attack is called `SQL injection`_ and is known to be one of the most widespread forms of attack to database servers.
 Before continuing, please print `this page`__ as a memo and hang it onto your desk.

 .. _SQL injection: http://en.wikipedia.org/wiki/SQL_injection
 .. __: http://xkcd.com/327/